Green Revolution: Greenhouse gas emissions

-Poorly regulated applications of nitrogen fertilizer that exceed the amount used by plants, such as broadcast applications of urea, results in emissions of nitrous oxide, a potent greenhouse gas, and in water pollution.

-Dependence on non-renewable resources

-Most high intensity agricultural production is highly reliant on agricultural machinery and transport, as well as the production of pesticides and nitrates that all require energy.
-Nitrogen fertilizer is a direct fossil fuel product processed primarily from natural gas.
-It is estimated that no more than 3.7 billion people of the current world population could be fed without this single fossil fuel agricultural input.
-Moreover, the essential mineral nutrient phosphorus is often a limiting factor in crop cultivation, while phosphorus mines are rapidly being depleted worldwide.
+Poorly regulated applications of nitrogen fertilizer that exceed the amount used by plants, such as broadcast applications of urea, result in emissions of nitrous oxide, a potent greenhouse gas, and in water pollution.
+As the UN Special Rapporteur on the Right to Food, Michael Fakhri summarized in 2022, "food systems emit approximately one third of the world’s greenhouse gases and contribute to the alarming decline in the number of animal and plant species.
+Intensive industrial agriculture and export-oriented food policies have driven much of this damage.
+Ever since governments started adopting the Green Revolution in the 1950s, the world's food systems have been increasingly designed along industrial models, the idea being that, if people are able to purchase industrial inputs, then they can produce a large amount of food.
+Productivity was not measured in terms of human and environmental health, but exclusively in terms of commodity output and economic growth.
+This same system disrupted carbon, nitrogen and phosphorus cycles because it requires farmers to depend on fossil fuel- based machines and chemical inputs, displacing long-standing regenerative and integrated farming practices."
+The IPCC's synthesis of recent findings states similarly "intensive agriculture during the second half of the 20th century led to soil degradation and loss of natural resources and contributed to climate change."
+They further specify, "while the Green Revolution technologies substantially increased the yield of few crops and allowed countries to reduce hunger, they also resulted in inappropriate and excessive use of agrochemicals, inefficient water use, loss of beneficial biodiversity, water and soil pollution and significantly reduced crop and varietal diversity."

 Land use

 A 2021 study found that the Green Revolution led to a reduction in land used for agriculture.

 Health impact

 Studies have found that the Green Revolution substantially reduced infant mortality in the developing world.
 A 2020 study of 37 developing countries found that the diffusion of modern crop varieties "reduced infant mortality by 2.4–5.3 percentage points (from a baseline of 18%), with stronger effects for male infants and among poor households."
 Another 2020 study found that high yield crop varieties reduced infant mortality in India, with particularly large effects for rural children, boys and low-caste children.

 Consumption of pesticides and fertilizer agrochemicals associated with the Green Revolution may have adverse health impacts.
 For example, pesticides may increase the likelihood of cancer.
 Poor farming practices including non-compliance to usage of masks and over-usage of the chemicals compound this situation.
 In 1989, WHO and UNEP estimated that there were around 1 million human pesticide poisonings annually.
 Some 20,000 (mostly in developing countries) ended in death, as a result of poor labeling, loose safety standards etc. A 2014 study found that Indian children who were exposed to higher quantities of fertilizer agrochemicals experienced more adverse health impacts.